Custom constructors

 Simple Constructors

 For simple custom constructors, we can pass a constructor function into tyro.conf.arg() or tyro.conf.subcommand().
-Arguments for will be generated by parsing the signature of the constructor function.
+Arguments will be generated by parsing the signature of the constructor function.

 1# 01_simple_constructors.py